NATURE GARDENS

 Enhance biodiversity with native plants

-Follow pollinator updates and observations
+Follow pollinator observations

 Flat-topper Aster and Herb Robert, two flowering plants, native to the Muskoka region that are often overlooked due to their small flowers.
 Blooming in late summer to early fall, their blossoms provides pollen and nectar to bees, moths and hover flies.